marcoparello/CTF-Writeups/BCACTF-5/crypto/Time-Skip.md

 ![](../images/time-skip-part-2.png)

-I put the text into a cipher identifier, which identified that a scytale cipher was used to encode the text.
-I then put the text into `dcode.fr`'s scytale cipher decoder:
+I put the text into `dcode.fr`'s cipher identifier, which identified that a scytale cipher was used to encode the text.
+I then put the text into their scytale cipher decoder:

 ![](../images/time-skip-part-3.png)